sony/di4c/README.md

-# Di4C: Distillation of Discrete Diffusion through Dimensional Correlations
+# Di4C: Distillation of Discrete Diffusion through Dimensional Correlations [ICML 2025]

 This repository contains the code used in the paper "Distillation of Discrete Diffusion through Dimensional Correlations":
-- Paper is available on [arXiv](https://arxiv.org/abs/2410.08709).
+- Paper is available on [ICML proceedings](https://proceedings.mlr.press/v267/hayakawa25a.html) and [arXiv](https://arxiv.org/abs/2410.08709).
 - It was also presented at the [NeurIPS 2024 Compression Workshop](https://openreview.net/forum?id=ibxO5X7kxc).